MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/manage-pats-with-policies-for-administrators.md

 ## Revoke leaked PATs automatically

 The [Azure DevOps Administrator in Azure AD](azure-ad-tenant-policy-restrict-org-creation.md#prerequisites) can manage the policy that automatically revokes leaked PATs.
 This policy applies to all PATs within all organizations linked to your Azure AD tenant.
-Enabling this policy means that Azure DevOps PATs checked into public GitHub repositories will be automatically revoked.
-Disabling this policy means that PATs checked into public GitHub repositories will remain and could compromise your Azure DevOps account and data, putting your applications and services at significant risk.
+By default, this policy is set to *on.
+If Azure DevOps PATs get checked into public GitHub repositories, they're automatically revoked.

+If you disable this policy, any PATs that get checked into public GitHub repositories will remain and could compromise your Azure DevOps organization and data, putting your applications and services at significant risk.
+With the policy disabled and feature turned off, you still receive an email notification when we find your leaked PAT, but we don't revoke it.

 1. Sign in to your organization (```https://dev.azure.com/{yourorganization}```).